 Freeze Dried Cranberries

-There’s no predetermined dose for giving your dog cranberries.
-They’re “just food” … but even if your dog loves them, feed moderate amounts.
-Because there are some cautions about cranberries for dogs that I’ll mention at the end.
+There’s no special dose for giving your dog cranberries.
+They’re “just food.”
+But even if your dog loves them, feed moderate amounts and review the cautions about cranberries for dogs below.

 Depending on your dog’s enthusiasm for cranberries … a supplement might be a better option.

 You can buy cranberry pills or capsules at any health store or online.
 They’re the best option to prevent and manage UTIs … because you can be more precise about dosing.
 And you can use them for daily supplementation … for the other health benefits I talked about above.